unixsurfer/anycast_healthchecker/README.rst

 #. python3.4 installation available

 #.
-Bird installed and configured as it is mentioned in `Bird confiuguration`_
+Bird installed and configured as it is mentioned in `Bird configuration`_

 #. sudo access to run sudo birdc configure